 NVCT’s Heronry and Other Conserved Lands are Special Properties

-The Trust owns nine parcels in Stafford County, most of these protected parcels are located on the Crow’s Nest Peninsula, an area rich in biological diversity, Virginia history, and scenic beauty.
+Nine of the 10 parcel the Trust owns in Stafford County are located on the Crow’s Nest Peninsula, an area rich in biological diversity, Virginia history, and scenic beauty.

 We welcome the chance to speak with landowners about protecting important lands and opportunities to connect more fully with the community.